w-duffy/replichat/README.md

 # RepliChat
-Realtime offline-enabled chat application against a vanilla serverless/Postgres stack with the help of Replicache
+Realtime offline-enabled chat application against a vanilla serverless/Postgres stack with Pusher and Replicache